coleifer/peewee/docs/peewee/playhouse.rst

 The above code example will create and instantiate a peewee :py:class:`PostgresqlDatabase` specified by the given database URL.
 Request hooks will be configured to establish a connection when a request is received, and automatically close the connection when the response is sent.
 Lastly, the :py:class:`FlaskDB` class exposes a :py:attr:`FlaskDB.Model` property which can be used as a base for your application's models.

+.. note:: The underlying peewee database can be accessed using the ``FlaskDB.database`` attribute.

 While the above example shows using a database URL, for more advanced usages you can specify a dictionary of configuration options: